SegzAyo/Shop_Bata/README.md

  shopping cart or return to the main product page.
  ![alt text](static/img/Shop_bata_products-20.jpg)

+ * __Product review__ Allows a logged in customer to write a review about  selected product, which will be visible to every other customer that visits the product after then.

 * __Authentication__ This consists of the login and register page, and also gives access to the user profile page.
 On the register page, some basic information such as username, email and password are required to sign up, creating a user profile for the customer.
 On the sign in page, username and password are required of the customers, provided they